Shiv Sena leader Sudhir Suri shot dead in Amritsar | Law-Order

 Shiv Sena leader Sudhir Suri was shot dead by unidentified people in Punjab's Amritsar on Friday, police said.

-The incident took place outside a temple in the city where Suri and some other leaders of the party were holding a protest, they said.
+The incident took place outside Gopal Mandir on Majitha Road -- one of the busiest places in the city -- where Suri and some other leaders of the party were holding a protest, they said.

+According to police, more than five shots were fired at Suri after which he fell down and lost consciousness.
+He was taken to a hospital where he succumbed to bullet injuries, they said.

+The accused has been arrested and the weapon used in the crime seized, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)